-Kourtney Kardashian’s Family Loves Sofia Richie, Think She’s A Great Influence On Scott Disick, Per ‘People’
+Kourtney Kardashian’s Family Loves Sofia Richie, Thinks She’s A Great Influence On Scott Disick, Per ‘People’

 As previously reported by the Inquisitr, Kourtney and Scott were seen fighting over Sofia meeting the kids in a recent episode of Keeping Up With the Kardashians.
 The pair, who previously dated for nearly 10 years, have been working on their co-parenting skills, and had agreed to wait to introduce their children to Sofia.
 However, Disick took it upon himself to do so without Kardashian knowing, which sparked a big argument between the two.

-Later, Kourtney Kardashian admitted to cameras that is is hard for her to think of her kids having another women in their lives, and believed that it may be confusing for them.
+Later, Kourtney Kardashian admitted to cameras that it is hard for her to think of her kids having another women in their lives, and believed that it may be confusing for them.

 “There’s a lot going on for them and I know that it can be confusing.
 It makes me upset, especially because we sat in front of a therapist, we said what we thought was best for the kids.
 We felt like a lot of changes have been made lately and that this wasn’t the best time,” Kourtney admitted.